abu85/ampliseq_ITS/01_step_by_step_bioinformatic_analysis_with_nf-core-ampliseq.md

 finished successfully

-Rest analysis was done on rstudio with R scripts (qurato scripts) as .qmd script
+Rest analysis was done on rstudio with R scripts (qurato scripts) as .qmd script.

-more on Zenodo repository[will be available soon!](link)
+### *** Details on the bioinformatic method, data & results can be found on Zenodo repository [link](https://zenodo.org/records/10839669))